 I am personal injury trial lawyer Ira M. Maurer.
 I have handled railroad passenger injury claims involving Amtrak, the Metropolitan Transportation Authority (MTA), Long Island Railroad (LIRR) and Metro-North Commuter Railroad as well as New Jersey Transit Rail and PATH (Port Authority of New York and New Jersey) and many other railroads in the Northeast.
 You can rely on my experience with complex railroad injury claims as well as my skill as a negotiator and trial attorney.

-What to Do After Falling on the Platform
+What to Do After Falling Accident on Train Platform